JosCla/opengl-ball/README.md

 # OpenGL Ball
 A simple demonstration of ball physics in OpenGL, in an interactive environment.
+Move around and push an ellipsoid that collides with the environment!

 I originally built this project in Summer of 2020 to learn and practice C++, Linux, and a bit of Blender, too.